The Dye Studio

 This is the place where fabric is transformed into the colors of nature.

-I’ve chosen two all-natural dyes, Cutch and Himalayan rhubarb, and am experimenting with a palette of golden, rusty browns and dusty rose shades that are created with these dyes with all-cotton muslin, chambray, and linen.
+I’ve chosen two all-natural dyes, cutch and Himalayan rhubarb, and am experimenting with a palette of golden, rusty browns and dusty rose shades that are created with these dyes with all-cotton muslin, chambray, and linen.
 Working with plant dyes has several steps in preparing the fabric to absorb the dye successfully and making the color permanent (colorfast) to last through many years of use and washing.

 The reward is capturing stunning colors and tones that are rarely found in commercial linens or clothing.